-All lawyers in New York are bound to abide by the recordkeeping requirements set forth in Code of Professional Responsibility DR 9-102 (22 NYCRR 1200.46).
-In addition to escrow records, the rule applies to any other bank account that concerns or affects a lawyer's practice of law, including the office business account.
-Records of all financial transactions must be accurate and are to be made at or near the time of the events recorded.
-Code of Professional Responsibility DR 9-102(d) (22 NYCRR 1200.46[d]) mandates that lawyers make accurate entries and maintain for seven years after the events which they record, the following:
+All lawyers in New York are bound to abide by the recordkeeping requirements set forth in RPC 1.15.
+In addition to records relating to special accounts, the rule applies to any other bank account that concerns or affects a lawyer's practice of law, including the office business account (see RPC 1.15[d][1][i]).
+Records of all financial transactions must be accurate and are to be made at or near the time of the events recorded (see RPC 1.15[d][2]).
+The Rules of Professional Conduct mandate that lawyers make accurate entries and maintain for seven years after the events that they record, the following:

-1. detailed records for any special account (escrow) or "any other bank account which records the operations of the lawyer's practice," i.e., a business or operating account (Code of Professional Responsibility DR 9-102[d][1] [22 NYCRR 1200.46(d)(1)]), specifically identifying the date, source, and description of each item deposited, withdrawn, or disbursed;

-- 2. copies of all retainer and compensation agreements; - 3. copies of all statements to clients or others showing disbursements; - 4. copies of all bills to clients; - 5. copies of all records showing payments to lawyers, investigators, or other persons not in the lawyer's regular employ, for services performed; - 6. copies of all retainer and closing statements filed with the Office of Court Administration; - 7. originals of all check books, check stubs, bank statements, pre-numbered cancelled checks and duplicate deposit slips.
+- 1. records for any special account or "any other bank account that concerns or affects the lawyer's practice of law," i.e., a business or operating account specifically identifying the date, source, and description of each item deposited, withdrawn, or disbursed (see RPC 1.15[d][1][i]); - 2. copies of all retainer and compensation agreements with clients (see RPC 1.15[d][1][iii]); - 3. copies of all statements to clients or others showing disbursements (see RPC 1.15[d][1][iv]); - 4. copies of all client bills (see RPC 1.15[d][1][v]); - 5. copies of all records showing payments to lawyers, investigators, or other persons not in the lawyer's regular employ, for services performed (see RPC 1.15[d][1][vi]); - 6. copies of all retainer and closing statements filed with the Office of Court Administration (see RPC 1.15[d][1][vii]); - 7. originals of all check books, check stubs, bank statements, pre-numbered cancelled checks and duplicate deposit slips (see RPC 1.15[d][1][viii]).

-Note: The use of the word "copies" contemplates technological advances and includes microfilm, optical imaging, and "any other medium that preserves an image of the document that cannot be altered without detection" (Code of Professional Responsibility DR 9-102[d][10] [22 NYCRR 1200.46(d)(10)]); however, this does not obviate any rule mandating the preservation of original records.
+Note: The use of the word "copies" contemplates technological advances and includes microfilm, optical imaging, and "any other medium that preserves an image of the document that cannot be altered without detection" (RPC 1.15[d][3]); however, this does not obviate any rule mandating the preservation of original records.